 Evaluations after implementation are like “learning by taking a test.”
 The results are disappointing, and programmers are reluctant to change or learn.
-Nevertheless, evaluating an UI after implementation can offer more accurate interpretation and discover weaknesses in the design that are not apparent to the designers before implementation.
-If designer and programmers approach the evaluation as a learning process they can use the results to improve the next product.
+Nevertheless, evaluating an UI after implementation can offer more accurate interpretation and discover weaknesses in the design that were not apparent to the designers before implementation.
+If designer and programmers approach the evaluation as a learning process, they can use the results to improve the next product.

 Some aspects of the system can only be evaluated in the field, such as the effects due to the environments and users.
 For example a UI used in a noisy environment may produce errors, or the user may be distracted while using the UI.
 The UI experiences interference by other tasks that the user is performing.
 Even within the same UI, a complex task may consist of sub tasks that contradict each other.
 Certainly, life critical systems must include field studies.